Modern Jewellery – The 1960`s onwards

 How To date Modern Jewellery

 Estate jewellery is generally divided into antique, vintage or secondhand.
 Antique jewellery is an item which is 100 or more years old, with Georgian jewellery being typically the oldest jewellery sold commercially.
 Vintage jewellery is classed as between 25 and 100 years old.
 Secondhand jewellery or pre-loved as it is sometimes called is any item of jewellery which is less than 25 years old.
 To get an accurate time frame of how old an item of jewellery is.
 We must look at a number of areas, the findings, the materials and the style of the piece.
 The findings are the working parts of an item.
 Which a jeweller normally does not make themselves but rather will buy from a wholesaler.
-Over the years there have been many advances in the development these findings which gives us a timeline to follow.
+Over the years there have been many advances in the development of these findings which gives us a timeline to follow.
 Popular findings of modern jewellery were bullet clutches and friction backs for post earrings.
 Lobster claw clasps and spring ring clasps were common findings for necklaces.
-For bracelets, the most popular findings would be the push in box clasps or tongue in groove box clasps.
+For bracelets, the most popular findings would be the push-in box clasps or tongue-in groove box clasps.
 The patina on an item can also be of help when trying to date it.
-The patina on a modern piece of jewellery should be very light and in keeping with its age.
+The patina on a piece of modern jewellery should be very light and in keeping with its age.
 Wear and tear marks again on an item of modern jewellery should be very light.

 1961 – Princess cut diamond developed.